Tekateka/Election_Analysis/README.md

     txt_file.write(winning_county_summary)

 # TERMINAL
-- Please find the attched results
+- Terminal attached in PNG file
 ![](Candidates_Counties.PNG)

 ## Deliverable 3.
 (Overview of election audit and purpose are presented at the top)